MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-placement-consistency.md

 3. Holographic anchor - OK

-The following summary table shows whatt can be expected on average.
+The following summary table shows what can be expected on average.

 |Anchor method|Average hologram position variability when <1m away from the anchor location (when seen at arm length)	|Average hologram position variability when <3m away from the anchor location (when seen at arm length)|
 |-----------------------|--------------------------------------------------|--------------------------------------------------|